 - Château Léoube is an organic win made by artisans no too far by the sea.
 If you like the dry one this is the one.
 There is no doubt why it has been awarded so many times in the past few years.

 - Le Petit Français because who doesn’t like to drink good wine.
 If you like your Rosé to be a little bit sweet this is perfect.
 By the one, I’m obsessed with that wine logo (it has the French Flag colors)

 - Mouton Cadet is my favorite Rosé, while in doubt always go with Mouton Cadet.
 You can never go wrong with that choice.

 - Nicolas Feuillatte Rosé Champagne is bubbly and fresh for sunny summer days.

-As French, I was pleased to see that many great French wine and I was not the only one loving them.
+As French, I was pleased to see that much great French wine and I was not the only one loving them.
 It was a pleasure to spend a night with all those LA Rosé lovers.
-It was fun to taste all those wines in that pink light all night ambuance.
+It was fun to taste all those wines in that pink light all night ambiance.
 And it was also great to learn more about Rosé by talking to all the Rosé makers that were passionate about their wine and their region.
 My new obsession now: go to Provence, Cote du Rhone and Tuscany to taste the Rosé from the source.

 A l’année prochaine